 Copyright © 2019 Sosa Sod LLC - All Rights Reserved.

-Sosa Sod LLC is not responsible for any deterioration of grass due to weeds, pests or lack of natural resources.
+Sosa Sod LLC is not responsible for any deterioration of grass due to weeds, pests, unsuitable conditions, or lack of natural resources.
 Sosa Sod LLC is registered with the State of Florida as a Dealer in Agriculture Products.
 Registration No. AD2359.
 Licensed, bonded, and insured.